lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/observer.md

 ## Loose Coupling

 The Observer Pattern is a great example of **loose coupling**. the ways the pattern achieves loose coupling:
 - The only thing the subject knows about an observer is that it implements a the `Observer` interface.
-It doesn’t need to know the concrete class of the observer, what it does, or anything else about it.
+It doesn't need to know the concrete class of the observer, what it does, or anything else about it.
 - We can add, remove, or replace observers at any time.
 - We never need to modify the subject to add new types of observers.
 All we have to do is implement the `Observer` interface in the new class and register as an observer.
 - Changes to either the subject or an observer will not affect the other.

+## Open-closed Principle

+The Observer Pattern allows us to extend the Subject behavior at any time by adding new Observers without modifying the existing code.

 ## Relationship